 Being on time is an attitude

 Latin American people generally have a different attitude, though things are changing little by little.
 In Costa Rica, being on time for a meeting is not as important to the locals as it is to anyone who just moves here.
 Nobody really cares about 5 minutes or 10, or half an hour or even a couple of hours.
 We call it “Tico Time”.
-This might mean people come late, later or never.
+This might mean people come late, later, or never.
 The amazing thing is that expats in Costa Rica adapt to this lifestyle really quickly and you should see how the most punctual person “turns Tico” in no time.
-I guess its because they like it here.
+I guess it is because they like it here.

-Calling to tell you’re late
+Calling to tell you you’re late

 She said that two friends were planning to come by at lunch.
 While we were having lunch (we don’t wait for long anymore), Dany sent them a text message to tell them we just started with lunch, a simple sandwich.

-If you get invited for a party at a certain time, make sure you ask the time they give you is Tico time or Gringo time.
+If you get invited to a party at a certain time, make sure you ask the time they give you is Tico time or Gringo time.
 You might catch the people who throw the party still in hair curlers if you are too punctual.

 You will find the same thing in business; people are really easy about forgetting or just coming late because.
 So what did my gringo seller in Ciudad Colon wrong?
 When I didn’t show 10 minutes after our appointment, he could have called me.
-I know, it doesn’t make it all right, even if I would have just forgotten our appointment or if I would’ve run late indeed, but its just a matter of saving yourselves the boiling anger of the other person not showing or arriving later than agreed.
+I know, it doesn’t make it all right, even if I would have just forgotten our appointment or if I would’ve run late indeed, but it’s just a matter of saving yourselves the boiling anger of the other person not showing or arriving later than agreed.
 In that case, you need to find yourself some patience.

 Adjustment to the culture

-When you relocate to Costa Rica, most of you do it because you’re tired with the rat race and are looking to slow down, enjoy life more.
+When you relocate to Costa Rica, most of you do it because you’re tired of the rat race and are looking to slow down, enjoy life more.
 So make sure you do and adjust to another one of these cultural differences that make it so nice to live in Costa Rica, if you can get to accept them of being part of your new life in Costa Rica.
 It is YOU who has to adjust to the culture and not the other way around.
 No matter how long you have been living in Costa Rica, you should call if you’re running late.
 Do NOT get used to Tico time.

-By the way, the friends DID show and not only 2 but 4, they duplicated on the way.
+By the way, the friends DID show, and not only 2 but 4, they duplicated on the way.
 It was almost dinner time when they arrived but they know this Dutch guy and his wife are cool with that.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
-I know you all meet people on the plane, in the supermarket, at yoga, at the gym, at the Blooms ladies club, at the potluck organized by your community.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica, when you meet someone who wants to purchase one, we appreciate it.
+Also, remember GoDutch Realty when talking about your home in Costa Rica to friends and family.
+We appreciate it.